Inter's 10 most expensive transfers of all time

 Inter were so confident in Alessandro Bastoni's ability that they splashed nearly £30m on an 18-year-old with just three Serie A appearances to his name.
 Even when loaned back to Atalanta for the 2017/18 season, Bastoni only made a further four league appearances, but after a loan move to Parma, Bastoni returned to Inter and is now a regular.

-Still only 22, he's seen as one of the best young central defenders in the world, and as a left-footed centre-half, his value is astronomical.
+He's seen as one of the best young central defenders in the world, and as a left-footed centre-half, his value is astronomical.
 Unlike Barbosa, if Inter were to sell, they'd make a huge profit on the Italian.

 8. Milan Skriniar - £30.6m (from Sampdoria, 2017)